What licenses does the Board issue?

 What credentials need to be verified?

-Any state licensure, certification or registration in any occupation or profession in Arizona or any other state or country, other than those issued by this Board, must be verified on the form provided in the application.
+Any state licensure, certification or registration in a behavioral health field must be verified on the form provided in the application.
+Any credential held in the last ten years in professions other than behavioral health must be verified.
 Failure to disclose all licenses, certifications or registrations currently or ever held may result in denial of your application.

 Please be aware that there may be a fee associated with a verification.
 You should contact the credentialing entity first to make sure you submit any fee required for a written verification.